pypa/packaging.python.org/source/key_projects.rst

 Flit provides a simple way to upload pure Python packages and modules to PyPI.
 It focuses on `making the easy things easy <flit-rationale_>`_ for packaging.
 Flit can generate a configuration file to quickly set up a simple project, build source distributions and wheels, and upload them to PyPI.
-Flit can also produce wheels in a reproducible manner, which provides added verifiability.

 Flit uses ``pyproject.toml`` to configure a project.
 Flit does not rely on tools such as :ref:`setuptools` to build distributions, or :ref:`twine` to upload them